 Relaxation of a quantum many-body system after perturbation

 We investigated the non-equilibrium behavior of quantum many-body systems [P1-P4], in particular, the fundamental problem of how such systems transition from an excited state to equilibrium.
 This happens through chaotic dynamics in the classical case, but is an active area of research in the quantum case.

-I also made clumsy efforts to better understand how ideological ideas stimulate change in society and culture.
-For instance, in my thesis, I investigated why J.-P. Sartre publicly supported the German terrorist group RAF upon his visit in Stammheim in 1974 [O1, or better Der Spiegel (2013)].
+For instance, I made clumsy efforts to better understand how ideological ideas stimulate change in society and culture.
+In my thesis, I investigated why J.-P. Sartre publicly supported the German terrorist group RAF upon his visit in Stammheim in 1974 [O1, or better Der Spiegel (2013)].